Just a Touch of Love (song)

 "Just a Touch of Love" is a song written by Robert Clivillés and performed by American musical group C+C Music Factory.
-Also known as "Just a Touch of Love (Everyday)", it was released in August 1991 as the duo's fourth single from their debut album, Gonna Make You Sweat (1990).
-It became their fourth number one on the US Billboard Hot Dance Club Play chart.
-On other US charts, the song went to #50 on the Billboard Hot 100 and #83 on the Billboard soul singles chart.
+Also known as "Just a Touch of Love (Everyday)", it was released in August 1991 by Columbia Records as the fourth single from their debut album, Gonna Make You Sweat (1990).
+It became the group's fourth number one on the US Billboard Dance Club Play chart.
+On other US charts, the song reached number 50 on the Billboard Hot 100 and number 83 on the Billboard Hot R&B Singles chart.

 Critical reception

 Jose F. Promis from AllMusic described "Just a Touch of Love" as "a sleek, elegant, straight-up house jam sans rap".
 Clark and DeVaney from Cashbox stated that it "has the commercial/dance sound that is in much demand and has already been proven to be successful."
 Pan-European magazine Music & Media commented, "More dance from American groove masters C&C. Just a touch of rap and a little bit of scratching are covered in soulful and meaty vocals.
 Slightly reminiscent of the '70s, there are echoes of Chic, among others."
 Marc Andrews from Smash Hits wrote, "Here the C&Cs shamelessly steal large portions from Mads' most brilliant effort ["Vogue"] but most significantly, Freedom Williams doesn't even get a rap look-in.
 There's just Zelma with her dangerously over-ironed tresses screeching her lungs out."